 What is the opps fee schedule?

 A fee schedule is a complete listing of fees used by Medicare to pay doctors or other providers/suppliers.
 This comprehensive listing of fee maximums is used to reimburse a physician and/or other providers on a fee-for-service basis.
 Providers may access the most current fee schedules from the CMS link(s) below.

 What does separate APC payment mean?

-APCs or Ambulatory Payment Classifications are the US government payment method for outpatient services provided by Medicare (US) facilities.
-Physicians are reimbursed in the United States through other payment methods, such as B. Current Procedural Terminology or CPTs.
+APCs or Ambulatory Payment Classifications are the United States government’s method of paying for facility outpatient services for the Medicare (United States) program.
+Physicians are reimbursed via other methodologies for payment in the United States, such as Current Procedural Terminology or CPTs.